 We were able to get it all in.

-Muller complained that Barr's letter did not capture the context of the Trump probe.
+And Washington Post first, Mueller complained that Barr's letter did not capture the context of the Trump probe.

-Remember the four-page March 24th letter of Russia investigations findings.
+Remember the four-page March 24th letter of Russia investigation's findings.

-Okay, when you start actually taking the time and reading the body of what it is they're printing, they contradict, as the attorney general did today.
+Okay, when you start actually taking the time and reading the body of what it is they're printing, they contradict, as the Attorney General did today, they actually contradict their own headline because they too are embedded in the lie, just like everybody else in the media.

 They've all bought into their own narrative, their own worldview, their own truth, but it doesn't have evidence.